haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ce/Signifyd.md

 ## Extensibility

-The Magento_Signifyd module does not have own Events, Layouts, and UI Components as extension points.
+The Magento_Signifyd模块 does not have own Events, Layouts, and UI Components as extension points.

 ### Public API